Labrador Health

 - Screening of hereditary eye diseases canines (retinal degeneration, retinal dysplasia and cataracts)

-It must be done by a specialist veterinarian.
+It must be carried out by a specialist veterinarian.

 - Hip dysplasia

-Hip dysplasia is a genetic disease transmitted to offspring.
-Source of more or less severe early destruction of the joint, the clinical manifestations can be very significant and debilitating.
+Hip dysplasia is a genetic disease transmissible to offspring.
+Source of early, more or less severe destruction of the joint, the clinical manifestations can be very significant and disabling.
 It is therefore essential that dogs intended for breeding be screened.

 The club advises breeding only with dogsdogs rated A, B or C.